NIEM/NIEM.github.io/movement/json-schema-output/index.md

 ### Simple types

-Simple types does not take cardinality into consideration.
+Simple types do not take cardinality into consideration.
 This schema approach allows developers to use single key to single value within their JSON objects.

 For example: